Project for the New American Century: Rebuilding America's Defenses

 One of the PNAC's most influential publications was a 90-page report titled Rebuilding America's Defenses: Strategies, Forces, and Resources For a New Century.
 Citing the PNAC's 1997 Statement of Principles, Rebuilding America's Defenses asserted that the United States should "seek to preserve and extend its position of global leadership" by "maintaining the preeminence of U.S. military forces."
 The report's primary author was Giselle Donnelly, then going by the first name Thomas.
 Donald Kagan and Gary Schmitt are credited as project chairmen.
 It also lists the names of 27 other participants who contributed papers or attended meetings related to the production of the report, six of whom subsequently assumed key defense and foreign policy positions in the Bush administration.
 It suggested that the preceding decade had been a time of peace and stability, which had provided "the geopolitical framework for widespread economic growth" and "the spread of American principles of liberty and democracy".
 The report warned that "no moment in international politics can be frozen in time; even a global Pax Americana will not preserve itself.

 According to the report, current levels of defense spending were insufficient, forcing policymakers "to try ineffectually to 'manage' increasingly large risks".
 The result, it suggested, was a form "paying for today's needs by shortchanging tomorrow's; withdrawing from constabulary missions to retain strength for large-scale wars; 'choosing' between presence in Europe or presence in Asia; and so on".
-The report asserted that ll of these were "bad choices" and "false economies", which did little to promote long-term American interests.
+The report asserted that all of these were "bad choices" and "false economies", which did little to promote long-term American interests.
 "The true cost of not meeting our defense requirements", the report argued, "will be a lessened capacity for American global leadership and, ultimately, the loss of a global security order that is uniquely friendly to American principles and prosperity".